Monday, 10 February, 1997

 The polar regions of Mercury are as crater pockmarked as the rest of the planet surface.
 The high walls and deep floors of some of these mean that large parts of the crater interiors are in perpetual shadow.
 No gleam of a sunny ray ever illumines, let alone warms, these regions.
 Icy material deposited billions of years ago remains in frozen state, eternally imprisoned, just as the permafrost in Artic tundra on Earth.
 It is and always has been too cold for this frozen matter to melt or even to sublimate, and thus to escape into Space.
 It has remained there since the formation of the Solar System, unknown, unsuspected, and undetected ... until the enquiring glow of our Radar signal, peeking into their Stygian gloom caused the water moledules to re-radiate, over the lips of the crater walls back to Earth.

-In 1994 the measurements were repeated for the South pole.
-The correlation of the landscape with the reflecting areas is similarly pleasing.
+were repeated for the South pole.
+The correlation of the landscape with

 These results appreared in 1994: